 UW–Madison requires that an admitted applicant whose TOEFL (paper-based) test score is below 580, TOEFL computer-based test (CBT) score below 237, TOEFL Internet-based test score below 93, or MELAB below 82 take an English assessment test upon arrival.
 You must then register for any recommended English as a Second Language (ESL) course(s) in the first semester you are enrolled.

-Optional, supplemental materials, like a resume, curriculum vitae, or writing sample, should be emailed to the DPLA Graduate Admissions Coordinator.
+Optional, supplemental materials, like a resume, curriculum vitae, or writing samples, should be emailed to the DPLA Graduate Admissions Coordinator.

 REQUIREMENTS FOR ADMISSION TO URPL PHD PROGRAM